alex-apezera/FlowLab/README.md

 * **Control panel:** contains buttons
 1) Start/Pause - start/pause the solving process,
-2) History - Saving History frames to a file using JSON or a compressed binary format.
+2) History - saving History frames to a file using JSON or a compressed binary format.
 Loading History frames from a list of files,
 > **note** - after loading the file, you can proceed with the calculation; however, some parameters need to be adjusted if the calculation session is already configured for a different task
 3) Reset - the initial state of fields and variables is set, with the exception of time,
 4) Diagnostics - a pop-up window displaying diagnostic parameters and graphs, with the ability to switch the graph content and initiate the iterative process for calculating the stream function ω from the Poisson equation,